-Each business has both: (1) unique goals and requirements towards data and (2) ways of managing them.
-That is why it’s a common practice among reliable company data vendors to provide flexible product - a vast and detailed, highly-customisable database.
+Each business has both: (1) unique goals and requirements for data and (2) ways of managing them.
+That is why it’s a common practice among reliable company data vendors to provide flexible products - a vast and detailed, highly-customisable database.
 Check the options offered with the product and make sure they go hand in hand with your needs.

 Another point we’d advise you to keep in mind before making the purchase is the customer service level.
 Company databases usually are big and complex, and most of the times you’d need to closely interact with your B2B information provider, at least until your employees master all the platform options.